 Our next reflection tends to move to the present where we look at our life and what we now have.
 We reflect on our family and friends and how important they are to us.
 We also look at whatever means we use to sustain ourselves and put a roof over our heads, the food on the table, the clothes we wear and the myriad of other things that allow us to live our life.

-This then brings us to the final reflection and probably the most exciting and powerful opportunity of all and that is to look ahead and decide what changes we’d like to make to build and enhance our life and our immediate loved ones.
+This then brings us to the final reflection and probably the most exciting and powerful opportunity of all and that is to look ahead and decide what changes we’d like to make to build and enhance our lives and our immediate loved ones.
 This reflection, for obvious reasons, takes us to both our job and what we are currently doing or, if we own a business, how that business is performing.
 Regardless of whether we have or do not have a job or own a business, it is the time to ask some questions.
 These questions include whether or not what I am doing is worthwhile and fulfilling, whether it produces the income I need to live the life that I want, what changes I want to make to achieve the personal, financial and emotional goals I’ve set for myself.

 So the point of this article is a couple of things.
 As you embrace the Holiday Season, enjoy it as it is a special time and I wish you nothing but peace and goodwill.
 If your time allows, sit down and meaningfully decide on your New Year’s resolutions.
 If your New Year’s resolutions are likely to include either buying or selling a business you may want to consider a thoughtful and logical approach.

 If you are thinking of selling your business, click this to get a simple summary of The Many Steps to Sell A Business.